U.S. flag

 • Congenital anomalies: Fetal sacrococcygeal teratoma, fetal thyroid goiter

 The risk of cord prolapse varies depending on the type of breech.
-Incomplete or footling breech carries the highest risk of cord prolapse at 15% to 18%, while complete breech is lower at 4% to 6%, and frank breech is uncommon at 0.5%.
+Incomplete or footling breech carries the highest risk of cord prolapse at 15% to 18%, complete breech is lower at 4% to 6%, and frank breech is uncommon at 0.5%.

 • History and Physical